PeterJochem/Turtlebot_Navigation/README.md

 [![](http://img.youtube.com/vi/eHXuRXVKE6k/0.jpg)](http://www.youtube.com/watch?v=eHXuRXVKE6k "Gazebo and RVIZ Comparison")

 ## SLAM
 After I graduate, I want to implement Feature-Based Kalman Filtering SLAM on the Turtlebot.
 In the meantime, I have been using ROS's gmapping package for my SLAM.
-Below is an image of my Turtlebot running GMapping. <br />
+Below is an image of my Turtlebot running GMapping.
+A video of the robot navigating to a series of waypoints can be found [here](https://youtu.be/un_52ommASM) <br />
 !["Gazebo Waypoints"](images/gmapping.png)

 # Testing